rajesh-chintala/rajesh_vsd_tapeout_program/Week4/Day3.md

 click on the equal point, then you can see the values as
 <img width="1301" height="187" alt="Screenshot from 2025-10-18 17-57-57" src="https://github.com/user-attachments/assets/8df44e35-e82b-4b1b-8b52-d4534c3bc375" />
 Thus 0.877 is the Switching Threshold.
-Note: If the Widths of both mosfets of equal size, the switching threshold will be half of the voltage range.
+Note: If the Widths of both mosfets of equal size, the switching threshold will not be half of the voltage range.

 # Transient Behavior: Rise / Fall Delays
 To observe the transient behaviour in a CMOS inverter, perform the puslse input as following